cloudfoundry-community/sawmill-boshrelease/README.md

 Sawmill ships with an admin/admin user for bosh-lite.
 All other environments require you to add your own user + passwords.

-After the first release you need to contact [Dmitriy Kalinin](mailto://dkalinin@pivotal.io) to request your project is added to https://bosh.io/releases (as mentioned in README above).
+If the SSL cert/key are not provided, a random one will be generated for you, but you will likely need to set the `sawmill.skip_ssl_verify` property for things to work properly.